 The adjustment for difficulty makes it possible to give the same interpretation to identical scores on different editions of the same test.
 For example, a reported score of 150 on the Mathematics: Content Knowledge test will reflect approximately the same level of knowledge, regardless of which edition of the test was administered.

 However, identical scores on different tests do not necessarily have the same meaning.
-A score of 150 on the Mathematics: Content Knowledge test, for example, does not reflect the same level of knowledge as a score of 150 on the Physical Science: Content Knowledge test.
+A score of 150 on the Mathematics: Content Knowledge test, for example, does not reflect the same level of knowledge as a score of 150 on the Physics: Content Knowledge test.